What Are Factors That May Affect Breast Density?

 2. Stapleton SM, Oseni TO, Bababekov YJ, Hung YC, Chang DC.
 Race/ethnicity and age distribution of breast cancer diagnosis in the United States.
 JAMA Surg 2018; 153:594-595

-Women who are known to carry or are first-degree untested relatives of individuals with less common disease-causing mutations [such as those associated with Li-Fraumeni syndrome (TP43); Bannayan-Riley-Ruvalcaba syndrome or Cowden syndrome (PTEN); hereditary diffuse gastric cancer (CDH1); Peutz-Jeghers syndrome (STK11); Neurofibromatosis type 1 (NF1); or Fanconi anemia (PALB2)] are also recommended for annual screening MRI beginning between ages 20-35, depending on the mutation (see table below).
-Women with known pathogenic mutations in ATM, CHEK2, or BARD1 should consider annual MRI starting at age 40 or 5-10 years before the earliest known breast cancer in the family (whichever comes first).
-Women with NF1 have elevated risk only through age 50: supplemental MRI should stop beyond age 50 for these women and at least by age 75 for women with other pathogenic mutations.*
+Women who are known to carry or are first-degree untested relatives of individuals with less common disease-causing variants [such as those associated with Li-Fraumeni syndrome (TP53); Bannayan-Riley-Ruvalcaba syndrome or Cowden syndrome (PTEN); hereditary diffuse gastric cancer (CDH1); Peutz-Jeghers syndrome (STK11); Neurofibromatosis type 1 (NF1); or Fanconi anemia (PALB2)] are also recommended for annual screening MRI, with age to start depending on the variant (see table below).
+Women with NF1 have elevated risk only through age 50: supplemental MRI should stop beyond age 50 for these women.
+For women with disease-causing variants in genes other than NF1, supplemental MRI screening should continue until age 75, after which screening should continue on an individual basis [1].

-- Women with prior chest radiation therapy (such as for Hodgkin disease) between ages 10 and 30 are at high risk for developing breast cancer [2-5], similar to BRCA1 or BRCA2 carriers, and are recommended for annual screening MRI starting at age 25 or 8 years after the chest radiation therapy, whichever is later.
+- Women with prior chest radiation therapy (such as for Hodgkin disease) between ages 10 and 30 are at high risk for developing breast cancer [2-6], similar to BRCA1 or BRCA2 carriers, and are recommended for annual screening MRI starting at age 25 or 8 years after the chest radiation therapy, whichever is later.

-- Women with a personal history of breast cancer and dense breasts and/or diagnosis by age 50.
-All women diagnosed with breast cancer at or before age 50 and treated with breast-conserving therapy have a ≥ 20% risk for a new breast cancer [3, 5].
+- Women with a personal history of breast cancer and dense breasts and/or diagnosis by age 50 [3, 4].
+All women diagnosed with breast cancer at or before age 50 and treated with breast-conserving therapy have a ≥ 20% risk for a new breast cancer [4].

 Gene | Associated Hereditary Cancer Syndromes | NCCN Breast Cancer Screening Guidelines | |

-Starting age for MRI (yrs.)a | Starting age for mammogram (yrs) |
+Starting age for MRI (yrs)a | Starting age for mammogram (yrs) |

 ||

-TP53 | Li-Fraumeni syndrome | 20b | 30b |
+TP53 | Li-Fraumeni syndrome | 20b | 30 |

 BRCA1 | BRCA-related breast and/or ovarian cancer syndrome |

-25c | 30c |
+25c | 30 |

 BRCA2 | BRCA-related breast and/or ovarian cancer syndrome |

-25c | 30c |
+25c | 30 |

-STK11 | Peutz-Jeghers syndrome | 30d | 30d |
+STK11 | Peutz-Jeghers syndrome | 30 | 30 |

 CDH1 | Hereditary diffuse gastric cancer | 30d | 30d |

-NF1 | Neurofibromatosis type 1 | 30d,e,f | 30d,e |
+NF1 | Neurofibromatosis type 1 | 30d,e | 30d, |

 PALB2 | 30d | 30d | |